aws-samples/config-resource-compliance-dashboard/README.md

 ##### Step 1
 Log into the AWS Management Console for your **Log Archive account**.

-1. Open the CloudFormation console and upload the `cloudformation/cid-crcd-resources.yaml` template file.
+1. Open the CloudFormation console and create a new stack with new resources.
+1. Upload the `cloudformation/cid-crcd-resources.yaml` template file.
 Specify the following parameters:
-   - `Stack name` This is up to you, but we recommend using `cid-crcd-resources`.
+   - `Stack name` This is up to you, but we recommend using `config-dashboard-resources`.
    - `Log Archive account ID` Enter the AWS account ID where you are currently logged in.
    - `Log Archive bucket` Enter the name of the Amazon S3 bucket that collects AWS Config data.
    - `Dashboard account ID` Enter the same value as the `Log Archive account ID`.
    - `Dashboard bucket` Enter the same value as the `Log Archive bucket`.
+   - `ARN of the KMS key that encrypts the Dashboard bucket` Leave empty if the bucket is not encrypted with a KMS key.
+If you encrypt the bucket with a KMS key, copy the key's ARN here.
+      - CloudFormation will create an IAM policy that grants QuickSight permissions to use the key for decrypt operations.
+      - You may prefer managing key permissions on the key policy, rather than IAM.
+In his case, leave the parameter empty.
+This guide will give you instructions to grant key permissions manually.
    - `Configure S3 event notification` Select `yes` to configure S3 event notifications.
 This will trigger the **Partitioner** Lambda function, which will create the corresponding partition on Amazon Athena, when a new AWS Config file is delivered to the Log Archive bucket.
 Select `no` if you have already configured event notifications on the Log Archive bucket.
 You'll have to manually configure S3 event notifications (more details below).
      - The S3 event notification configuration is performed by an ad-hoc Lambda function (**Configure bucket notification** in the diagram above) that will be called by the CloudFormation template automatically.
      - The **Configure bucket notification** function will return an error (and the entire stack will fail) if you have already configured event notifications on the Log Archive bucket.
 In this case you must select `no` and run the stack again.